-Genetics experts play a vital role across UK legal proceedings by providing independent, scientifically grounded evidence in cases where DNA or genetic data is relevant.
-These experts include clinical geneticists, forensic scientists, molecular biologists, and genetic counsellors.
+Genetics experts are a key part of legal proceedings in the UK, where their work can provide independent and scientifically valid evidence where DNA and genetic material is relevant to proceedings.
+These include clinical geneticists, forensic scientists, molecular biologists and genetic counselors.
 Their expertise is often essential in criminal, family, civil, and coroners’ courts.
-All genetics experts instructed through the Expert Witness Gateway comply with their overriding duty to the court and the relevant procedural rules (CPR Part 35, FPR Part 25, CrimPR Part 19).
+All genetics experts instructed through the Expert Witness Gateway comply with their overriding duty to the court and the relevant procedural rules (CPR Part 35, FPR Part 25, CrimPR Part 19)

 In family proceedings, clinical geneticists and molecular biologists may assist in parentage disputes or care proceedings.
 DNA testing is commonly used to confirm or refute paternity.
 Experts are also crucial in cases involving suspected non-accidental injury, where genetic disorders such as osteogenesis imperfecta or Ehlers-Danlos syndrome could explain symptoms.
 By identifying underlying medical causes, experts can prevent unjust separation of families.
 In some cases, they assess hereditary risks or advise on future care needs where a child has a diagnosed or suspected genetic condition.
 Reports must be clear, accessible, and comply with FPR requirements.